chandrakanth-1234/c-programs/strings.md

     printf("Length of the string = %d\n", length);
 }
 ```
-## Write a program in C to separate individual characters from a string.
+## 4)Write a program in C to separate individual characters from a string.
 ```c
 #include <stdio.h>
 int main() {